Portugal at the 1952 Winter Olympics

-Portugal sent a delegation to compete in the 1952 Winter Olympics in Oslo, Norway from 15–25 February 1952.
+Portugal sent a delegation to compete in the 1952 Winter Olympics in Oslo, Norway from 15 to 25 February 1952.
 This was the nation's first time participating in the Winter Olympic Games, and it would be 36 years before they competed in the Winter Olympics again.
 Portugal was represented in Oslo by a single alpine skier, Duarte Silva.
 In his only event, the men's downhill, he came in 69th place.

 Background

 The Olympic Committee of Portugal was recognised by the International Olympic Committee on 1 January 1909.
 The nation first joined Olympic competition at the following Summer Olympic Games, the 1912 Stockholm Olympics, and they have participated in every Summer Olympiad since.
 Despite this, they did not enter the Winter Olympic Games for the first time until these Oslo Games, and it would be 36 years until the nation would return to the Winter Olympics, at the 1988 Calgary Olympics.
-The 1952 Winter Olympics were held in Oslo, Norway from 14–25 February 1952; a total of 694 athletes representing 30 National Olympic Committees took part.
+The 1952 Winter Olympics were held in Oslo, Norway from 14 to 25 February 1952; a total of 694 athletes representing 30 National Olympic Committees took part.
 Portugal was represented in Oslo by a single alpine skier, Duarte Silva, who was selected as the flag-bearer for the opening ceremony.